Estate Planning Lawyer Gilbert, AZ

 In addition, a person may choose a different estate plan.
 There are other strategies where someone can pass down his or her property without having to deal with probate later.
 Now, if someone puts a large amount of property in a will, then odds are probate is necessary to ensure that everyone receives a fair share.

 Probate is a complicated and long process.
 If you have any questions or if you have never navigated probate before, then it may help to have us to help you.
-In addition, if you plan to write a will, you will want to keep probate in mind through the duration.
+In addition, if you plan to write a will, you will want to keep probate in mind.

-Property That Can Be Included in a Probated Estate
+What Property Can Be Included in a Probated Estate?

 After a review of your case, you will have a clear understanding of which assets may be included in the probate process if you do not have the proper safeguards in place that Citadel Law Firm, PLLC can provide.
 As a general rule, if you own property at the time of your death and it is not included in a will with a named heir to inherit that asset, it will likely have to pass through probate.
 To help you understand which types of properties might be included in the probate process, here are some of the most common examples: